-Free trade has again become a major issue following the election of US President Donald Trump.
-On the campaign trail, Trump promised to tear up NAFTA, calling it “perhaps the greatest disaster trade deal in the history of the world,” something he’s gone on and on about.
-This dispute is not between Liberals and Conservatives (for now,) but Canadians and Americans, and as always, “free-traders” and protectionists.
-Trump’s victory launched talks to rewrite the agreement, putting Justin Trudeau’s Liberal government in the position of fighting to salvage free trade.
+Free trade again became a major issue following the election of US President Donald Trump.
+On the campaign trail, Trump promised to tear up NAFTA, calling it “perhaps the greatest disaster trade deal in the history of the world.”
+Trump’s victory launched talks to rewrite the agreement, putting Justin Trudeau and his Deputy PM Chrystia Freeland in the position of fighting to save free trade.

 See More Parli